cscorley/dissertation/chapters/3_method/2_study.md

 contains the developer(s) that committed those changes.
 We do not consider whether the change was submitted by another developer and committed by a core contributor.
-In this case, we assume that the core contributor understands and agrees with the change \needcite.
+In this case, we assume that the core contributor understands and agrees with the change since they were the one that committed the changeset.

 ### Evaluation